Pale (musician): Personal life

 Pozdnukhov has been married twice.
 He met his second wife when he was doing state practice in fine arts at the gymnasium, where she studied in the eleventh grade.
 In 2003 they celebrated their wedding.
-On March 15, 2011, a son was born - Yaroslav.
-On November 6, 2014, Stanislav's daughter was born.
+On 15 March 2011 a son, Yaroslav, was born.
+On 6 November 2014 Stanislav's daughter was born.
 Pozdnukhov professes the faith of Protestant Christianity.